John M. Nelson: Career

+Congress

 Nelson was elected as a Republican to the Fifty-ninth Congress to fill the vacancy caused by the death of Henry C. Adams.
 He replaced Adams as the representative of Wisconsin's 2nd congressional district and was reelected for the next three congresses in the same role from September 4, 1906 till March 3, 1913.
 From the 63rd Congress he represented Wisconsin's 3rd congressional district and was reelected to the following 64th and 65th Congresses as well from March 4, 1913 till March 3, 1919.
 On April 5, 1917, he voted against declaring war on Germany.
 He was an unsuccessful candidate during the 1918 Congressional election.

 After missing one term in congress, Nelson was elected once again as Wisconsin's 3rd congressional district representative to the Sixty-seventh and to the five succeeding Congresses (March 4, 1921 – March 3, 1933).
 He served as chairman of the Committee on Elections No. 2 Sixty-eighth Congress.
 He served on the Committee on Invalid Pensions (Seventy-first Congress).
 He was an unsuccessful candidate for renomination in 1932 to the Seventy-third Congress.
 He retired from business and political activities.

 Personal life

-Nelson died on January 29, 1955, in Madison, Wisconsin following a long illness.
+Nelson married Thea Johnanna Stondahl, and they had six children, including the apologist for creationism, Byron C. Nelson.
+John Nelson died on January 29, 1955, in Madison, Wisconsin following a long illness.
 He was interred in Forest Hill Cemetery in Madison.